webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Would-Rather-Be-Reading.md

 ---
 aliases:
-  - Would Rather Be Reading
+- "Would Rather Be Reading"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Basic
-title: Would Rather Be Reading
-collection: Foci
-kind: Compendium
 ---

 ## Would Rather Be Reading
 Books are your friends.
 What's more important than knowledge?
 Nothing.